 Welcome to the Learning Commons!

 The CWU Learning Commons welcomes all students to engage in academic excellence.
-Students who wish to succeed in the classroom are invited to work with us to develop skills and habits that accelerate learning and deepen understanding of course content.
-Our peer-to-peer collaboration model makes us one of the most popular spots on campus, but we also offer services online.
-Students who use our services have, on average, much higher success rates in their courses.
+Students who wish to succeed in the classroom are invited to work with us to develop skills and habits that accelerate learning and deepen understanding of course content through our peer-to-peer collaboration model.

 - Mission, Vision, & Values